|CAHMA Services||Peer Based||Representation|

-As a peer based group we have a first-hand knowledge and understanding of the issues encountered by people who use illicit drugs.
-Under the 'CAHMA Services' tab above, you can read about some of the activities we do to make the most of this understanding in our efforts to make the lives of illicit drug users safer, healthier and happier.
+As a peer based group we have a first-hand knowledge and understanding of the issues encountered by people who use illicit (and other) drugs.
+Under the 'CAHMA Services' tab above, you can read about some of the activities we do to make the most of this understanding in our efforts to make the lives of drug users safer, healthier and happier.
 We do this through providing peer support, education, representation and advocacy.
-We promote improved health for drug users and, through the provision of education and information, seek to reduce harms associated with illicit and injecting drug use.
-By representing drug users on decision making committees, we provide a drug user perspective and voice in the development of policies and programs that impact on the lives and health of drug users.
+We promote improved health for drug users and, through the provision of education and information, seek to reduce harms associated with illicit, injecting and other drug use.
+By representing drug users on decision making committees, we provide a drug user perspective and voice in the development of policies and programs that impact on the lives and health of illicit drug users.

 CAHMA provides information on Alcohol and Other Drug Services, as well as various other government and community services.
 We can assist in accessing the most relevant service for your needs, can provide referral to any service you may require and will advocate for you where necessary.